ksilz/bpf-talks-openj9-memory/README.md

 For the benchmark only, you can tweak the `BENCHMARKS` line.
 The number of repetitions is 5 here (`-r 5`).
 The comma-separated list of benchmarks follows right afterwards.
 The complete list of benchmarks is on [the Rennaissance Suite web site](https://renaissance.dev/docs).
 Please note that some of them actually crashed in my environment.

-## How can I change the Java version?
+## How Can I Change the Java Version?

 You can't through the Docker Compose files.
 I build all the Docker images myself, so the Java version is hard-coded in there.
 If you want a different version of Java, you need to build the Docker images yourself.